For as long as people have been farming, natural, organic methods were the norm.

 However, we have failed to recognize the unintended consequences of conventional, chemical-based farming practices.
 Soil health degradation, loss of organic matter and erosion, as well as water pollution, toxic residues in our food supply, and lack of biodiversity— to name a few.

 We have also failed to recognize what is at stake.
 If we continue on this path, there will soon come a time when our soil gives out and we will be unable to feed our children and grandchildren.

 Thankfully, despite these very real dangers, positive transformation is possible.
-Since 1947, Rodale Institute has pioneered a better, natural, and more responsible way of farming by conducting research into the cultivation of healthy, living soils.
+Since 1947, Rodale Institute has taken the lead to promote a better, natural, and more responsible way of modern farming by conducting research into the cultivation of healthy, living soils.
 Way back then we called this approach “organic”—and an entire movement was born.